daniloaballayf/Shockwave-TAMU/README.md

 # Shockwave-study

-Code of shockwave propagation in intership of Texas A&M
+Code of shockwave propagation in internship of Texas A&M